 • Working in suspended ceiling areas.

 Understanding, monitoring and correcting electrical safety hazards can be lifesaving.
 Safety procedures such as the identification of unsafe conditions and behaviors as well as reporting and corrective measures should be discussed with workers.
 Ensuring workers know not to look the other way if they see a problem is key to a safe working environment.
-An ordinary task that can create an unordinary hazard is the use of extension cords.
-Some companies institute an inspection of extension cords before and after work.
-Crews and supervisors also monitor the conditions of the cords throughout the day.
-If damage is found, the cord is immediately removed from service for repair or discarded if necessary.
-Some companies also prohibit driving or rolling over extension cords, which reduces both the chance of injury due to shock and property damage due to fires.

 Electrical Safety Resources